 - Push down the "Design Mode" button on the "Invoice" ribbon tab.

-- Push down the CTRL key on your keyboard, and then without releasing the CTRL key, click all the cells that you want to modify the display format, for example all the price cells, subtotal and total cells.
+- Push down the CTRL key on your keyboard, and then without releasing the CTRL key, click all the cells that you want to modify the display format, for example, all the price cells, subtotal cells, and total cells.

-- Right-click one of the selected cells, choose "Format Cells" from the shortcut menu.
+- Right-click one of the selected cells and choose "Format Cells" from the shortcut menu.

 - Go to the "Number" tab.

-- Choose "Currency" from the "Category" list, enter "4" into the "Decimal Places" box.
+- Choose "Currency" from the "Category" list and enter "4" into the "Decimal Places" box.